anm/anm.github.com/blog/_posts/2012-08-11-Living-for-Free.md

 out for the best.

 I think I'll write separately about the practicalities of living without money.
-The main expenses which need to be removed are accommodation, food, transport.
+The main expenses which need to be removed are accommodation, <a href="/blog/2012/08/12/Free-Food.html">food</a>, and transport.
 For now I'll cover more general ideas.

 "The bare necessities of life will come to you."
 ------------------------------------------------